Highway Overview on TransCanadaHighway.com

 We've also compiler our list of top "must see" attractions along the way.
 This list has 14 items that we feel charcterizes Canada and the Canadian experience.
 We appreciate your feedback.

 For detailed maps for each province, click on its name at the TOP OF THE PAGE.
-Or you can click on the MAP to view route itineraries.
+Or you can click on the MAP to view specific route itineraries.

 Trans-Canada Highway History